vinaayakha/Mistral-22B-v0.2/README.md

 - **16k Sequence Length** This model was trained with a 16k sequence length.

 ### Experimental Nature
 Please note that Mistral-22b is still in a WIP.
 V.3 has started training now, with a different method than used before, this is to hopefully make the model more round in its internel knowlledge.
-Through my testing i found V2 to be a significant improvement over V.2, but I would like to do my testing with other methods.
+Through my testing i found V2 to be a significant improvement over v.1.

 ### Upcoming Release: V.3
 - V-3 will feature a different base model for testing purposed, however this model is pretty darn good for a second test. :)